-In these days of windward leeward courses reaching legs provide a bit of variety but how you sail them is no less important and plenty of gains can be made remembering that many competitors treat these legs as a procession and perhaps relax a bit.
+In these days of windward-leeward courses reaching legs provide a bit of variety but how you sail them is no less important and plenty of gains can be made remembering that many competitors treat these legs as a procession and perhaps relax a bit.
 That’s why we should develop a reaching trim and strategy to gain places on these legs

-The goal is to get both of you farther ahead of the pack behind then worry about passing them later in the race.
+The goal is to get farther ahead of the pack behind than worry about passing them later in the race.

-Wherever possible sail as close to the rhumb line as possible bearing off in the puffs and heating up in the lulls.
+Wherever possible sail close to the rhumb line, bearing off in the puffs and heating up in the lulls.

 Ease the jib and for best performance move the lead outboard and forward, keep the halyard firm to hold the draft forward and prevent the back of the sail from becoming too round.

-If the lead is not moved as the sheet is eased, then the top of the sail will twist open, spilling power, and the bottom of the sail will hook in toward the boat, creating excess drag.
+If the lead is not moved as the sheet is eased, then the top of the sail will twist open.
+This spills power, and the bottom of the sail will hook in toward the boat, creating excess drag.